 Importing many thousand images and videos is very CPU-heavy.
-To ensure your computer is still usable and responsive during imports, PhotoStructure only scans and imports when your system is idle “enough,” where “enough” defaults to 20%.
+To ensure your computer is still usable and responsive during imports, PhotoStructure schedules scanning and importing at a low priority.

 If you find that sync slows down or stops, it’s probably due to another system process making your system busy.
 This may be due to other applications or games, anti-virus scanners, system updates, or file indexing services.

 Know that closing the main window doesn’t shut down PhotoStructure.
 To exit, follow these instructions (tl;dr: click “Quit” from the system tray).

 Click the home icon located at the top of the page to go back to the home page, which picks a random assortment of your library’s photos and videos for all “root” tags, which is currently “When” and “Camera”.

 Tip #3: opening and downloading files #